Itsyehia/Fawry-project/README.md

 **What it does:**
 - Runs all unit tests in `flaskapp-database/flaskapp/tests/`
-- Generates HTML and XML coverage reports
+- Generates HTML and XML coverage reports - **achieves 90% test coverage**
 - Ensures code quality and functionality before proceeding

 ### **Stage 2: Code Quality** (`flake8`)